 - Then, if definitely interested in committing as a WPS, please submit to the Puppy Development Coordinator:

 - If the WPS rents their home, written permission from the landlord that the WPS applicant is allowed to participate in this program.
-The Landlord Consent Form can be found on the NEADS website.
+The Landlord Consent Form can be found here.

 - Pictures or video of the WPS home, specifically any/all rooms and outdoor areas where the NEADS puppy will be spending time.
 Puppies explore their environments with their mouths, and the pictures/video will help the Puppy Development Coordinator help the WPS in puppy-proofing the home.